 - Conversely, if you want to hide guides again, just deselect the Guides check-box (refer to Figure 3).

 - To turn on the visibility of the guides, you can use the keyboard shortcut Alt+F9.
 Use the same shortcut key to toggle it away.

 PowerPoint Keyboard Shortcuts

 Explore our PowerPoint Keyboard Shortcuts and Sequences Ebook that is updated for all PowerPoint versions.

-- Now you will see guides displayed on the slide as shown in Figure 5.
+- Now you can see the guides displayed on the slide as shown in Figure 4.